OloOcki/tum-facade/README.md

 </p>

-## :construction_worker: Settings file and labeling process
+## :construction_worker: Build-upon the dataset

--link to settings
+- Annotate the outstanding building point clouds in the dataset, contact us (e.g., olaf.wysocki@tum.de), and extend the repository of the open façades!
--link to Hitachi
+- **OR** use our open-source-based approach and create a new open point cloud dataset!

 ## :mortar_board: Publications

-The introduction of this dataset and overview of the point clouds benchmark landscape are available in the linked paper.
+The comprehensive description of this dataset, how we achieved it, and the landscape of the point clouds benchmarks are available in the linked paper.
-If you use this dataset please cite either
+If you use this dataset please cite either:

-1. The paper
+1. The paper (TBP)

 ```plain
 @article{wysocki,